This highly regarded program for aspiring and working ESL teachers emphasizes communicative, content-based, and student-centered learning.

 All CTE courses can be taken for certificate approval on a noncredit basis or for undergraduate credit.
 Certificate students who are not seeking undergraduate credit (usually because they have a bachelor's degree) receive grades of Approved or Not Approved; those who register for credit receive letter grades (C+ or better is required for certificate approval).
 There is no difference in the coursework or other requirements.
 All students who successfully complete the program receive the same certificate and are entitled to transcripts of record.
 Except for the Teaching Practicum, individual courses may be taken with permission by students not enrolled in the certificate program.
 Please note, however, that certificate approval cannot awarded for any course retroactively.

-Students matriculated in a undergraduate program at The New School for Public Engagement or Eugene Lang College may be able to earn the CTE while completing their degree through careful choice of electives but should consult with their academic advisors before applying for the CTE program.
+Students matriculated in an undergraduate program at The New School for Public Engagement or Eugene Lang College may be able to earn the CTE while completing their degree through careful choice of electives but should consult with their academic advisors before applying for the CTE program.

 A baccalaureate degree from an accredited college or university is preferred, but applicants with at least 60 semester credits of college-level coursework will be considered.
 Nonnative speakers of English must have a minimum score of 100 on the Internet-based TOEFL.

-Submit the Certificate Application Form, Writing Sample and Grammar Test (PDF)
+Submit the Certificate Application Form, Writing Sample and Grammar Test (PDF).

 Once the application materials have been received and reviewed, you will be contacted for an interview.
 An interview can be conducted either in person or on the telephone.